sderosiaux/react-stack-step-by-step/README.md

 --

-### `babel-plugin-react-transform` + `react-transform-hmr`
+### `babel-plugin-react-transform` and `react-transform-hmr`

-Without this transform, webpack won't be able to hot update React components, you'll get this in the browser console :
+Without the code added by `react-transform-hmr`, webpack would not be able to hot update the React components, you would get this in the browser console :

 ```
 [HMR] bundle rebuilding